Golden State Priority Project

 Network Provider Requirements

+All network providers must submit an intake form for CSE to review compliance with minimum requirements and begin the data sharing agreement process.
 All network providers must meet the following requirements to participate in the Golden State Priority Project:

 - Provide networking services for EV charging stations.

 - Be capable of processing payments through a toll-free number option and initiating a charging session remotely.